 Swinburne has taken a number of practical actions to support gender equity in science.
-Our submission for the Bronze SAGE award is due 31 March 2018 and this is what we have achieved so far.
+We submitted our application for a Bronze SAGE award 29 March 2018.
+Here is what we have achieved so far.

 Reviewing data, practices and policies

-Our SAGE steering committee is collecting and analysing student and staff data, and reviewing our practices and policies, to ensure there are no barriers to women in science, technology, engineering, mathematics and medicine (STEMM) disciplines.
-The results will be shared with our Swinburne community in early 2017.
+We collected data on our current student and staff practices and policies aimed at ensuring we identified and mitigate any barriers to women in science, technology, engineering, mathematics and medicine (STEMM) disciplines.
+The results were shared with our Swinburne community in September.
+Click here to register.

-Initial focus groups have also been conducted across all academic STEMM areas to seek input on how to better support women in STEMM.
+Focus groups were also conducted across all academic STEMM areas to seek input on how to better support women in STEMM.

-We will soon launch an additional parents' room in the SPW building at Hawthorn and a new one at Wantirna.
+We have an additional parents' room in the SPW building at Hawthorn, Ground Floor Luton Lane and a new one at Wantirna.

 Workplace of Choice for Gender Equality

-In December 2016, Swinburne was named Employer of Choice for Gender Equality for the eighth consecutive year by the Workplace Gender Equality Agency (WGEA).
+In February 2018, Swinburne was named Employer of Choice for Gender Equality for the ninth consecutive year by the Workplace Gender Equality Agency (WGEA).

 In October 2016, Swinburne offered a suite of five prestigious fellowships for female applicants in STEMM.
-These will provide women with the opportunity to fully focus on research early in their careers.
+These provide women with the opportunity to fully focus on research early in their careers.
 Having the security of ongoing research and a teaching position is crucial in ensuring we retain our excellent women in STEMM.
+A further women only fellowship was offered in July 2018 in Engineering.

 Parental leave entitlements